Issues faced by Mianwali to be resolved, says Buzdar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The CM went to the seat of every workers and local government representative for a handshake.
-The CM said, “Mianwali city is close to my heart and I am very well aware of problems of this city and would solve them on priority.”
+The chief minister went to the seat of every workers and local government representative for a handshake.

+The chief minister said, “Mianwali city is close to my heart and I am very well aware of problems of this city and would solve them on priority.”

 He said now there would be no less-developed city in Punjab and he would visit Mianwali again soon.
 He said the local government institutions would be empowered in true sense and powers would be transferred to the lower ranks.